 Hardly a day goes by that one doesn’t see an article on healthy eating.
 Magazines, newspapers, the Internet, and TV programs, are all touting the benefits of healthy eating.
 How lucky the Mad River Valley is that we have several Community Supported Agriculture (CSA) programs making healthy eating a “no-brainer”!

 Each year West Hill House B&B purchases a summer and fall share in the Muddy Boots CSA.
 That’s 23 weeks and 60 varieties of farm fresh veggies and fruits.
-Muddy Boots is a collaborative effort between three organic farms, Kingsbury Market Garden, Wood’s Market Garden and Burnt Rock Farm.
-Three young farmers and their families each farm, growing different crops.
+Muddy Boots is a collaborative effort which started with 3 organic farms and “special guest” farms from time-to-time to now five organic farms, Cloud Water Farm, Wood’s Market Garden, Tamarack Hollow Farm, Trillium Hill Farm, and Burnt Rock Farm.
+Farmers and their families each farming for a living, each growing different crops.
+And we have special “add on” items such as fresh locally grown flowers, locally grown and dried beans and locally made yogurt.

 The fall share includes potatoes such as russet, white, red and golden, sweet potatoes, onions and a wide range of winter squash.